MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2016-06-28-teddy-kumpel.markdown

 A: Wow, and you never traveled?
 You just stayed in Miami doing these clubs?
 {: .interviewer }

 T: I was sort of like up and down the coast of Florida.
-I think the farthest north we went was [West Palm Beach&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://en.wikipedia.org/wiki/West_Palm_Beach,_Florida), but we would also go to [Key Largo&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Key_Largo,_Florida) for a month.
+I think the farthest north we went was [West Palm Beach&nbsp;<i class="non-mwm far fa-external-link-square"></i>](https://en.wikipedia.org/wiki/West_Palm_Beach,_Florida), but we would also go to [Key Largo&nbsp;<i class="non-mwm far fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Key_Largo,_Florida) for a month.
 If you weren't in school at the time you could go do that.
 {: .interviewee }

 A: How long were you in Florida?